helloanh/mean-todo/README.md

-# mean-todo
+## mean-todo

-todo app with MEAN stack
+Exercises based on the MEAN Web Development textbook by Amos Q. Haviv.